 Many hospitals offer special pre-operative children's programs, family orientations, and hospital tours, led by specially trained nurses or licensed child-life specialists.
 Child-life specialists are a valuable resource for parents and children.
 They are professionals trained to talk to kids and teens about medical procedures, comfort them if they're upset or need extra support, and organize "play time" for hospitalized kids and teens to get together and hang out.

 Call the hospital to schedule a pre-operative tour, program, or orientation as soon as possible, even from the doctor's office when the appointment for the surgery is made.
 It's best to schedule the appointment for a few days before the surgery.

 An orientation program can remove the mystery of the surgery for kids and their families by making the hospital familiar and friendly and the experience predictable.

 When you arrive on the day of surgery, your young child can play with toys and books you bring from home or sit on your lap and be cuddled during the waiting time.

 You won't be allowed to stay in the operating room during the surgery, but afterward, you'll be escorted to the recovery room to be with your child as he or she awakens.
-Upon discharge, you'll receive instructions for further recuperation at home and for a follow-up visit to the surgeon.
+Upon discharge, you'll be given instructions for further care at home and for a follow-up visit to the surgeon.

 During recovery, there may be times of discomfort for your child.
-It can help to explain that your child may be sore or uncomfortable, but will get better.
+So explain that even if this happens, your child will get better.